renode/renode-docs/source/introduction/supported-boards.rst

 Renode supports a wide array of hardware platforms, covering multiple architectures, CPU families and providing various I/O capabilities.

+You can see a summary of over 200 IoT development boards supported as part of the `Zephyr dashboard effort <https://zephyr-dashboard.renode.io/>`_ and learn more about them in `Renodepedia <https://zephyr-dashboard.renode.io/renodepedia/>`_.

+In Renodepedia, you can see pre-executed runs of different embedded software binaries as well as use the available artifacts to run the demos yourself.

-This chapter contains an (incomplete) list of selected supported hardware targets - all of these include sample software binaries that run both on real hardware and in Renode.
+On top of that, this chapter contains an (incomplete) list of selected supported hardware targets with dedicated demos - all of these include sample software binaries that run both on real hardware and in Renode.

 To run example software on any of the below boards, simply run Renode and use::